 Man accused of attacking McDonald's worker avoids jail time

 Apr.
-11—NEWBURYPORT — A Texas man accused of attacking the manager of a Storey Avenue McDonald's restaurant in early 2021 was ordered to stay out of Newburyport after reaching a plea deal Friday in Newburyport District Court.
+12—NEWBURYPORT — A Texas man charged with attacking the manager of McDonald's restaurant on a Storey Avenue in early 2021 was ordered to stay out of city after reaching a plea deal Friday in Newburyport District Court.

-John C. Holton, 71, was arraigned on a charge of assault and battery in March 2021, roughly two months following the Jan.
-13, 2021, incident.
+John C. Holton, 71, was arraigned on a charge of assault and battery in March 2021, roughly two months following the incident Jan.
+13, 2021.

-During Friday's plea deal before Judge Richard Mori, Essex County Assistant District Attorney Michelle Belmonte said her office could not prosecute the legally blind and deaf Holton due to his disabilities and offered to generally continue the charge for a year.
+During the plea deal before Judge Richard Mori on Friday, Essex County Assistant District Attorney Michelle Belmonte said her office could not prosecute the legally blind and deaf Holton due to his disabilities and offered to generally continue the charge for a year.

 Holton's attorney did not argue Belmonte's plea offering.
 During the next year, Holton must also stay away from the victim.

-Told he could not eat his fast-food meal inside the McDonald's due to COVID-19 restrictions, Holton became angry and attacked the manager, according to Newburyport District Court records.
+Told he could not eat his fast-food meal inside McDonald's due to COVID-19 restrictions, Holton became angry and attacked the manager, according to District Court records.

 Then-Newburyport police Officer Derek Paru was told by the manager that even though the dining room was closed, Holton and his wife sat down at one of the tables about 12:15 p.m. and began eating.